Why amenities and sense of community are essential for not losing tenants

 3) Create a collaborative environment

 This means creating a place where everyone feels encouraged to participate.
 Tenants love to be engaged and involved in the communication – everyone is used to provide feedback these days.
 Ask them what they like and make future decisions based on digitals surveys.
-When tenants have a say in their building’s benefits, they are happy to participate in conversations, events and other experiences which brings life to the property.
+When tenants have a say in their building’s benefits, they are happy to participate in conversations, events and other experiences that bring life to the property.

 4) Invite outside amenities in